kevinkovalchik/proteotools/README.md

 	DESCOFF:	Don't Use Spectrum Descriptions for Naming Spectra in PepXML, (Default: parse scan number from the description)
 	INDEXOFFxx:	TPP assumes scans start at 1; older X!Tandem resultshad scan index starts at 0, add xx when converting to pepXML (Default: 0)
 ```

+## License information

+Proteotools is released under the MIT license.
+Be sure you are aware of the licenses used by the other software tools of
+which Proteotools makes use (ThermoRawFileParser, Comet, MS-GF+, X!
+Tandem, Trans-Proteomic Pipeline).